AlexFelicytaNovak/Multigraphs/README.md

 ```cmd
 .\main.exe -h
 ```
 **The program works with the .txt files that contain exactly one graph.** If given a file that contains more than one graph, it will display a message `Provide only files with single graph inside!` and exit.
+Detailed description and visualizations of graphs provided in in `Examples` directory is provided in the project report.

 # Possible arguments for testing specific functionality